Multimedia designer

 Refer to the framework for descriptions of the seven levels of responsibility and accountability.

-SFIA skill | SFIA skill code | SFIA skill level of responsibility | SFIA skills level descriptor |
+| SFIA skill code | SFIA skill level of responsibility | SFIA skills level descriptor |

 ---|---|---|---|

-Consultancy | CNSL | 5 | Takes responsibility for understanding client requirements, collecting data, delivering analysis and problem resolution.
-Identifies, evaluates and recommends options, implementing if required.
-Collaborates with, and facilitates stakeholder groups, as part of formal or informal consultancy agreements.
-Seeks to fully address client needs, enhancing the capabilities and effectiveness of client personnel, by ensuring that proposed solutions are properly understood and appropriately exploited. |
+Consultancy | CNSL | 5 | Takes full responsibility for understanding client requirements including data collection, analysis and resolving issues.
+Manages the scope and delivery of consultancy engagements to meet agreed objectives.
+Identifies, evaluates and recommends options.
+Collaborates with, and facilitates, stakeholder groups, as part of formal or informal consultancy agreements.
+Seeks to fully address client needs and implements solutions if required.
+Enhances the capabilities and effectiveness of clients by ensuring proposed solutions are fully understood and appropriately exploited. |

 Emerging technology monitoring | EMRG | 5 | Monitors the external environment to gather intelligence on emerging technologies.
 Assesses and documents the impacts, threats and opportunities to the organisation.
 Creates reports and technology roadmaps and shares knowledge and insights with others. |